http://www.aaa.com:8080/web1

 connection, but does not refuse a connection if the client does not

 provide one.
-To enable this feature, set the client-auth
+To enable this feature, set the client-auth property of

-the SSL protocol to the value want
+the SSL protocol to the value want.
+For example:

 asadmin> set configs.config.config-name.network-config.protocols.\